TheresaLui/SelfHelpContent_v2/articles/stscopingqstn.security-center/security-center-reccomendations-keep-appearing.md

   ownershipid="Azure_Security_Security_Center" />
 # Azure Security Center Recommendation - Recommendation keeps on appearing

-If recommendations keep appearing in the Azure Security Center, follow these steps. <br>
-Recommendations are removed if one of the following conditions is true:
+Azure Security Center removes recommendations if one of the following conditions is true:

 - All the resources under this recommendation become healthy
 - The recommendation is disabled through the Azure policy

+Resolve issues with persisting recommendations using the following steps.

 ## **Recommended Steps**